sWeeks99/Education_Trends_and_Opportunities/README.md

   - Analyze what colleges offer the most bang for your buck.

-  - Understand how promising degrees like STEM can lead to high-starting salaries
+  - Understand how promising degrees like STEM can lead to high-starting salaries.

 ## Data Sources